MacKenzie Falls (Migunang wirab) Revitalisation

 Access changes

-To ensure visitor safety, Parks Victoria has installed physical barriers and removed the large rock stepping stones to prevent visitors from accessing the area opposite the base of the Falls.
+To ensure visitor safety, Parks Victoria has installed physical barriers and removed the large rock stepping stones to prevent visitors from accessing the closed area opposite the base of the Falls.

 Staying updated